 Hwange National Park

-Hwange became a royal hunting ground to the Ndebele warrior king, Mzililazi, in the early 19th century, and in 1929 it was set aside and declared as a national park.
-Hwange is famed for its tremendous selection of wildlife, with over 100 species of mammals and as many as 400 bird species recorded.
+Hwange became a royal hunting ground to the Ndebele warrior king, Mzililazi, in the early 19th century and in 1929 it was set aside and declared as a national park.
+Hwange is famed for its tremendous selection of wildlife with over 100 species of mammals and as many as 400 bird species recorded.
+For elephant lovers, Hwange is nirvana.
 The elephants of Hwange are epic with the park boasting one of the largest populations in the world, somewhere between 30,000 to 40,000 animals.
 This however wasn’t always the case, in the 19th century Hwange was a useless wasteland due to over hunting and limited water sources meaning wildlife was almost non-existent.
 After the drilling of boreholes and creating new pans, the animals slowly began returning.
 The constant repairing and maintenance of these natural looking pans are a major stronghold in sustaining this ecological reserve, and the survival of the largest concentration of elephant.